data-integrations/servicenow-plugins/docs/ServiceNow-connector.md

 **Client Secret**: The Client Secret for ServiceNow Instance.

 **REST API Endpoint**: The REST API Endpoint for ServiceNow Instance.
-For example, `https://instance.service-now.com`

 **User Name**: The user name for ServiceNow Instance.

 **Password**: The password for ServiceNow Instance.

-* **JSON**: Contents of the service account JSON file.

 Path of the connection
 ----------------------
-To browse, get a sample from, or get the specification for this connection(Not supported in MultiSource-batchSource).
+To browse, get a sample from, or get the specification for this connection (Not supported in MultiSource-batchSource).